 Allosaurus, Ankylosaurus, Brontosaurus, Dimetrodon, a Mammoth, Pteranodon, Saltoposuchus, Smilodon, Stegosaurus, Trachodon, Triceratops, and Tyrannosaurus rex.
 All these originals were made in the hard brittle plastic.
 6 were used for the Chivers premium foldout card, and the Trachodon & Saltopuchus were in the card and ONLY came in the Chivers card (I may be wrong on that, again just how I understand it).
 All of these guys were marketed by Saftvale out of England and sold under the moniker of "Dinocrats, Lords of the Earth".

 Then later they added to the line the Corythosaurus, Heterodontosaurus, Plesiosaurus, Protoceratops, and Styracosaurus.
 By now, around 1977 I believe, the dinos had all been reissued in the softer plastic that held up a bit better and was not so prone to breaking.
-So these guys ONLY were found in the softer plastic and that's why you don't see them in the really hard brittle plastic.
-4 of the originals (Brontosaurus, Trachodon, Saltoposuchus, and Allosaurus) were not reissued so these guys are ONLY found in hard plastic (I *think*!).
-So 8 of the original 12 can be found in either soft OR hard plastic.
+So these last 5 guys were ONLY found in the softer plastic and that's why you don't see them in the really hard brittle plastic.
+4 of the originals (Brontosaurus, Trachodon, Saltoposuchus, and Allosaurus) were not ever reissued so these guys are ONLY found in hard plastic (I *think*!).

 The early ones will say "Inpro 1972 Hong Kong" on them (I think that one or two actually don't have the inscription, but I forget which).
 By the time that the re-issuing occurred, manufacture had moved to China, so the later ones have "China" on them rather than "Hong Hong".
 And at some point here Saftvale seems to have been sold to (or bought out by) Toyway.